andrewjouffray/eDEX-HardwareMonitor/README.md

 # eDEX-Hardware monitor

-___this is an opensource hadware monitoring app based on the eDEX-UI opensource project, please give them credit for the wide majority of the work.___
+___this is an opensource hardware monitoring app based on the eDEX-UI opensource project, please give them credit for the wide majority of the work.___

 Please checkout the original creator at [here](https://github.com/GitSquared)